-I’m a huge fan of quick and simple recipes, and this is one of the easiest I’ve created.
-I fell in love with this recipe during the quarantine lock-down, where a lot of key ingredients were pretty scarce, but vegan banana bread is perfect any time!
+I’m a huge fan of quick and simple recipes, and this vegan banana bread is one of the easiest I’ve created.

 Enjoy this treat served fresh and warm, spread with butter, or you can allow it to cool and enjoy the added gooey banana flavour that’s develops the next day.